paulgolter/blender-pipeline-integration/README.md

 In a Pipeline IO operations are usually automated.
 Blenders Python API provides useful functions for that which are also documented in the [BlendDataLibraries](https://docs.blender.org/api/current/bpy.types.BlendDataLibraries.html) section.

-Some examples from that link to write datablocks to another .blend file with Python:
+Below are some examples to **write** datablocks to another .blend file with Python:

 ```python
 import bpy